 So, to answer the question, yes, new siding is definitely a good investment.
 Now, let’s talk about some popular trends in siding, as well as some other ways you can improve the exterior of your home.

 When it comes to siding trends, homeowners and builders are getting more and more creative.
 Not too long ago we didn’t see a ton of variation between homes’ siding, today we see much more originality and uniqueness from house to house because of the many types of siding.

 Right now, one of the biggest trends you’ll find is deeper, darker colors.
 Blues, greens, and grays are the most popular, but you’ll see everything from dark, rich reds to warm browns.
 People used to consider the interior of their house the strongest point of differentiation between their neighbor’s homes and their own, but now the exteriors get a substantial amount of attention.

 In fact, at a home that we recently finished the exterior, we used a custom color from LP Smartside siding called Foxpoint Gray.
 So, if you genuinely want to dare to be different, you can use a color that is completely unique to your home.
-No one else in your neighborhood, let alone in the entire state, will have that same color.
+No one else in your neighborhood, let alone in the entire state, could have that same color.

 Other Ways to Improve Your Home’s Value

 Siding is one of many ways to make your home look better from the curb.
 On that same Foxpoint Gray home, we also used cedar shake style with a white band board, with a broad white band board in between to transition the house back into the regular siding.
 This artistic detail helps to add some modernity and variety to the home.

 In addition, we used a stone veneer around the base, which truly sets it apart from other homes.
 The warm colors of the stone are a perfect fit for the custom gray siding, and we couldn’t be happier with how the house turned out.